Donate now

 • to support the GICC by providing scientific evidence for global action.

-To achieve these goals, the team members meet regularly within IARC and with WHO partners.
+To achieve these goals, the team members meet regularly within IARC and communicate with WHO partners.
 IARC’s expertise in research on childhood cancer is built through the following projects.

 • International Incidence of Childhood Cancer (IICC): Childhood cancer data, collected by population-based cancer registries around the world, are processed, analysed, and periodically disseminated through the IICC series, which is a unique resource on childhood cancer incidence.
 The latest volume (IICC-3) was supported by the Union for International Cancer Control (UICC).